DHJ Quick Take: Curt Miller Details Dallas Wings Roster

 Patience Is the Theme

-With so many new faces, so many international arrivals still in transit, and a head coach installing a system for the first time at the professional level, Miller was careful to set realistic expectations for what the first few weeks of the season will look like — and equally clear about where he believes this team is headed once the pieces click.
+With so many new faces, late international arrivals, and a head coach installing a system for the first time at the professional level, Miller was careful to set realistic expectations for what the first few weeks of the season would look like, and equally clear about where he believes this team is headed once the pieces click.

 “This team is going to have to wear name tags early.
 There’s a lot of new pieces,” Miller told Dallas Hoops Journal.
 “Multiple post players will be late to camp because of international obligations or immigration issues, so he’s going to have to work really hard.
 What I know is this team is going to look a heck of a lot different in July than it does in May.
 We’re going to have to have patience as this group comes together.”